carlosvega/httpDissector/README.md

 ### Problems to solve

- - Multicore version => Solved thanks to Paula's feeder !
+ - Multicore version => Solved thanks to [Paula's feeder !](https://bitbucket.org/pau_roquero/packet-feeder-shared-memory).
+We achieve 10Gbps using [HPCAP](https://github.com/hpcn-uam/HPCAP) and 2 instances of httpDissector.
  - Take account of retransmissions and lost packets to ensure that there are no wrong matches. => Solved thanks to the option --noRtx

 I got to lunch, see you later.